 Margriet Schavemaker makes exhibitions and writes about modern and contemporary art.
-She is associated with the Stedelijk Museum Amsterdam as Manager Education, Interpretation and Publications.
+She was associated with the Stedelijk Museum Amsterdam from 2009 until 2019 as Manager Education, Interpretation and Publications.
 She contacted Robert Morris about a re-enactment of his work at the Stedelijk Museum.

 “I work at a museum, but I also really like to experience art outside of the museum walls.
 There you may encounter a tension between the work of art and nature.
 This is certainly the case for the land art works in Flevoland and the Observatorium by Robert Morris.
 But Morris also realised, along with many other artists in the sixties, that you can also bring nature to the museum.
 And the nice thing is that this also happened at the Stedelijk Museum.